 - After adjusting for baseline values and change in weight, there were NS differences in measures obtained from the frequently samples intravenous glucose tolerance test between the two groups

-Energy-restricted provided diets with high- or low-glycemic load had equivalent weight-loss–adjusted effects on chronic adaptations in glucose-insulin dynamics after six months in overweight individuals with normal fasted plasma glucose.
+Energy-restricted provided diets with high- or low-glycemic load had equivalent weight-loss–adjusted effects on chronic adaptations in glucose-insulin dynamics after six months in overweight individuals with normal fasting plasma glucose.
 This finding highlights the importance of absolute weight loss, rather than dietary macronutrient composition as the primary determinant of improvements in glucose-insulin dynamics during weight-loss treatment programs.

 - Author-identified limitations: